 Feasibility Test

 The project will be completed in a semester.
-The budget will be $700 for this project, and team members will be self-funding.
+The budget will be ~$700 for this project, and team members will be self-funding.
 Technical resources including mentoring are James Hudak, Flavio Albieri, Dr. Adeel Khalid, IEEE membership, and the KSU Library.